Blog

 Digital collaboration and social learning

-New technologies are facilitating forms of collaboration that were previously impossible, creating learning communities that transcend classroom walls.
+New technologies are facilitating forms of collaboration that were previously impossible, creating learning communities that transcend the walls of the classroom.

 • Work on collaborative projects from anywhere